jeffrey-xiao/in-the-loop/README.md

 - Mobile android app if possible?
 Watch Apps?
 - Very fast backend to periodically scan the web for new things.
 Possibly written in Python, Ruby (broken on Windows), Node.JS, or PHP.
 C++ might be too difficult.
 Are there event hooks for news aggregates?

+### Proposed Algorithmic Steps:
+1. Find a shitload of articles relating to the specific trend
+2. Find the top keywords from all these articles
+3. Get all the paragraphs containing each keyword
+4. For each keyword, choose the best paragraph from the best source (length, conciseness, views, etc.)
+5. Now you have one paragraph for each important keyword you found
+6. Push all this to Firebase.
+7. User interface live updates from Firebase.
+8. Recognize location keywords??
+Display on map??
+Idk.